GoGoGopher/RecipeKeeper/README.md

 If a firewall pop up comes up allow main to execute (click allow) In a browser go to localhost:8000
 It should print your handler string (in this case "Hello")

+ctrl c in terminal exits out of server so you can use terminal again